CesiumGS/cesium-unity/Documentation~/developer-setup.md

 > echo "" >> ./Editor/ConfigureReinterop.cs
 > ```
 > (Alternatively, one may open both `ConfigureReinterop.cs` files from within Unity or any text editor, make a whitespace or other minor change, and save the files.)
 > Once those changes have been saved, go back to the Unity editor.
-It should detect the file changes and cause Reinterop to generate the required native source files.
+It should detect the file changes and cause Reinterop to generate the required C++ source files.

 ## Building and Running Games